Did You Know?

-A new exhibit at the New York Public Library on 42nd Street contains items - pages from the original manuscript, photos of the original cast and a program - relating to the original 1959 Broadway production of A RAISIN IN THE SUN.
-The revival, starring Denzel Washington, begins previews next week on Friday, March 8.
+Visit the new exhibit at the New York Public Library on 42nd Street contains items - pages from the original manuscript, photos of the original cast and a program - relating to the original 1959 Broadway production of A RAISIN IN THE SUN.
+The revival of A RAISIN IN THE SUN, starring Denzel Washington, is in previews.

-Did you know that although the Wellington does not have meeting or banquet space, our neighbor - CONVENE - located just two very short blocks away does.
+The Wellington does not have meeting or banquet space but our neighbor - CONVENE, located just two very short blocks away - does.
 We can put you in touch with CONVENE any time you need more than sleeping rooms.

 The 114th New York International Automobile Show takes place at the Javits Convention Center from April 18 to 27.
 More than 1,000 cars from all over the world will be on display.
 Entrance is $15 per person (Monday to Saturday 10am to 10pm and Sunday 10am to 7pm) but the Wellington has a limited number of coupons offering $2 off the entrance fee.
 Coupons will be at the front desk 'while supplies last' beginning April 18.